wunderio/nameless/README.md

 * basic html elements should be styled normalized and simple but pretty
 * all Drupal elements should be styled or explicitly left out -> normalize
 * basic Drupal theme scaffolding, preprocessing and resets should be done
-* Cross-browser and device support (IE8+, Firefox, Chrome, Safari, Opera, iOS, Android.
-IE7 is partly supported)
+* Cross-browser and device support (IE9+, Firefox, Chrome, Safari, Opera, iOS, Android)

 ## Usage

-1. Add to %drupalroot%/sites/all/themes
+1. Add to %drupalroot%/themes
 2. **Rename theme and hooks to a project specific name**
 3. Update README to contain project specific information
 4. Run `bower install` to download the required libraries